zianpan/anlp-spring2025-hw2/README.md

         - Perform an analysis that evaluates the effectiveness of retrieve-and-augment strategy vs closed-book use of your models.
         - Show examples of outputs from at least two of the systems you created.
 Ideally, these examples could be representative of the quantitative differences that you found above.

-What to say here?
-More specific rubric?
-Maybe we just include a link?

 ## Model and Data Policy

 To make the assignment accessible to everyone,

 + You are only allowed to use models that are also accessible through [HuggingFace](https://huggingface.co/models).
 This means you may *not* use closed models like OpenAI models, but you *can* opt to use a hosting service for an open model (such as the Hugging Face or Together APIs).
-+ You are not allowed to use models that have been tuned for QA with context ?? not sure what to write here..
+The model you use must be trained before August 2024. (some date)
 + You are only allowed to include publicly available data in your knowledge resource, test data and training data.
 + You are welcome to use any open-source library to assist your data annotation and model development.
 Make sure you check the license and provide due credit.